FrankHJCuypers/gaai/README.md

 + Remove a device by swiping its card to the right.
 + Connect to the device by clicking on its card.
   This will open the [Device details](#device-details) screen.
-  Make sure that you are close to the *Nexxtender Home* and that no other device is connected with it over BLE.
+  Make sure that you are close to the *Nexxtender* charger and that no other device is connected with it over BLE.

 ## Device details